mkeehn211/AgileX_Tracer/README.md

     ```
 4. Navigation stack

-* Connect the lidar to your computer
+* Connect the lidar to your computer (the tracer base node should also be running)
     ```
     ros2 run sllidar_ros2 sllidar_node